 Slack to Microsoft Teams Migration Checklist for IT Admins

-In an era where remote work has become the standard, businessesmigrating from Slack to Teams has become even more critical.
+Businesses have become even more critical of Slack to Microsoft Teams migration as remote work has become the norm.
 This is major because Microsoft Teams offers employees the applications they need to communicate effectively from various locations and devices without the fear of information silos or missed conversations.
 Despite the many benefits that the company gets by switching from Slack to Teams, it is crucial for IT Admins to understand the challenges they face while migrating from Slack to Teams.

 Successful migration from Slack to Teams necessitates a proven method for migrating all your workspaces, channels, direct messages, users, chats, and files securely and completely.

 Are you one of the companies planning to migrate from Slack to Microsoft Teams?
 Here is a comprehensive checklist for IT Admins to plan your Slack to MS Teams migration the right way and make it successful without any data loss.

 Migrating from Slack to Teams means migrating workspaces, channels (public and private), direct messages, and users.

 To migrate your Slack data to Teams, you must determine how much data your business holds and which data you require for the migration.
 A proper plan on which data to be moved can minimize a lot of your migration efforts, time, and cost.

 The process of user migration is simple.
 But the goal is to migrate all of your user data such as conversations, videos, emojis, @mentions, replies, timestamps, and files along with permissions to Teams with the least amount of disruption possible.

 In some cases, you don’t need all Slack users of your company and their data to be migrated.
 This include: